talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 ## SR Modification Attack {#modification}

 ### Overview
 An attacker can modify a packet while it is in transit in a way that directly affects the packet's SR policy.
 The modification can affect the destination address of the IPv6 header and/or the SRH.
-In this context SRH modification may refer to inserting an SRH, removing an SRH, or modifying some of the fields of an existing SRH.
+In this context SRH modification may refer to inserting an SRH, removing an SRH, or modifying some fields of an existing SRH.

 Modification of an existing SRH can be further classified into several possible attacks.
-Specifically, the attack can include adding one or more SIDs to the segment list, removing one or more SIDs or replacing some of the SIDs with differnet SIDs.
+Specifically, the attack can include adding one or more SIDs to the segment list, removing one or more SIDs or replacing some SIDs with different SIDs.
 Another possible type of modification is by adding, removing or modifying TLV fields in the SRH.

 When an SRH is present modifying the destination address (DA) of the IPv6 header affects the active segment.
 However, DA modification can affect the SR policy even in the absence of an SRH.
 One example is modifying a DA which is used as a Binding SID [RFC8402].
 Another example is modifying a DA which represents a compressed segment list {{I-D.ietf-spring-srv6-srh-compression}}.
-SRH compression allows to encode multiple compressed SIDs within a single 128-bit SID, and thus modifying the DA can affect one or more hops in the SR policy.
+SRH compression allows encoding multiple compressed SIDs within a single 128-bit SID, and thus modifying the DA can affect one or more hops in the SR policy.

 ### Scope
 An SR modification attack can be performed by on-path attackers.
 As discussed in {{threat}}, it assumed that filtering is deployed at the domain boundaries, thus limiting the ability of implementing SR modification attacks to on-path internal attackers.